Lukas238/styleguide-boilerplate/Readme.md

 - A description of what the style does or looks like (optional)
 - The name of file containing the HTML markup the CSS applies to, or a copy of the markup inline (optional)
 - A list of modifier classes or pseudo-classes and how they modify the style (optional)
-- A reference to the style's position in the style guide (required).
-Ex.: `Style guide: Section - Sub Section`
+- A reference to the style's position in the styleguide (required).
+Ex.: `Styleguide: Section - Sub Section`
 - A numerical weight that can be used to re-position a style outside of the normal alphabetical order (optional).
 Ex.: `Weight: -1`

 See [Knyle Style Sheets] for more information in the KSS syntaxt spects.